Promoting British Values at The Abbey CE VA Primary School

 Pupils have the opportunity to have their voices heard through our School Council, Green Council and Faith Council and regular pupil questionnaires.
 The elections of these Councils each year are based solely on pupil votes and children in Year 1-6 can stand for election for these posts.
 Two representatives are voted for by their class for each Council.
 Children have to prepare a short speech to the class to explain why they would be a strong representative and what ideas they have.
 The teachers have a record of prior Council membership, but not all children want to stand for election and this has to be respected.
 Children are not allowed to stand for the same Council two years in a row.

 The Faith Council will meet at least twice a term with Mrs Yates, our RE Coordinator, to help shape our RE lessons and Collective Worship both at school and in the Abbey.
-Father Richard will also attend some meetings as will our RE and Collective Worship Governor, Linda Marchment.
+Mother Abi will also attend some meetings as will our RE and Collective Worship Governor, Carol Borras.

 Two pupils from years 1 to 6 are democratically elected to the Faith Council each year.
 The Council meets each half term with the Headteacher to discuss school issues.
 Council members seek the views of their classmates and these are brought back to council meetings.
 All children within the school know that they have a voice and that their views are listened to.
 This helps to develop their sense of community and responsibility.